igorcasmarques/igorcasmarques.github.io/blog/2026/04/26-desire-lines.md

 So, who's to blame for desire paths?
 The people going off designated paths and literally trampling vegetation to death to save a bit of time?
 Or the planners, whose inefficient design are the reason why people can't help but beat a better path?

 I don't know.
 Probably a bit of both, depending on the case.

 But what I've learned the other day is that well established desire paths show on Google Maps, and I thought that was kinda cool.

 <figure className="blog-figure">
   <img src="https://res.cloudinary.com/dopnll2lm/image/upload/v1777510492/desire-line-2_a7qi9t.png" />
-  <figcaption><i>The same desire path as above, but shown on Google Maps.</i></figcaption>
+  <figcaption>The same desire path as above as it appears on Google Maps.</figcaption>
 </figure>